Large-Small Model Collaboration for Enhancing Edge-Deployed Small Models: Experiments

-\textbf{Expand strategy} The expand strategy in the G-Boost framework determines how nodes are extended during the tree search process, influencing both the efficiency and quality of reasoning.
-We compare two approaches: Single expansion (expanding one child node at a time) and Full expansion (expanding all child nodes simultaneously).
-According to \autoref{expand_exp}, Single expansion consistently outperforms Full expansion.
-While Full expansion might theoretically accelerate convergence by exploring multiple branches concurrently, it risks allocating limited search budget to less promising or invalid branches, which can dilute the focus on high-quality reasoning paths.
-In contrast, Single expansion allows the framework to concentrate resources on the most promising steps, guided by the process reward model, leading to more efficient and reliable exploration.
-This suggests that, under constrained search budgets, a more selective expansion strategy better aligns with the framework's goal of balancing domain-specific expertise and general reasoning capabilities.
+\paragraph{Expansion strategy.} The expansion strategy determines how nodes are expanded during tree search and affects reasoning efficiency and quality.
+We compare single-child expansion, which expands one child at a time, with full-child expansion, which expands all candidate children simultaneously.
+As shown in \cref{tab:expansion}, single-child expansion consistently outperforms full-child expansion.
+Although full-child expansion can theoretically accelerate convergence by exploring multiple branches simultaneously, it may allocate the limited search budget to less promising or invalid branches, reducing attention to high-quality paths.
+Single-child expansion instead concentrates resources on the most promising step under PRM guidance, enabling more efficient and reliable exploration.
+Under a limited search budget, a more selective expansion strategy is therefore better aligned with the framework's goal of balancing domain expertise and complex reasoning.